 Alternative regulatory provisions were not considered because this rulemaking is based upon an existing federal MSHA rulemaking that is already in place.
-This final rulemaking will assure that Pennsylvania regulations conform to the federal regulations.
+This proposed rulemaking will assure that Pennsylvania regulations conform to the federal regulations.

-- (27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including: - a) The establishment of less stringent compliance or reporting requirements for small businesses; - b) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for small businesses; - c) The consolidation or simplification of compliance or reporting requirements for small businesses; - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation; and - e) The exemption of small businesses from all or any part of the requirements contained in the regulation.
+(27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including:

+- a) The establishment of less stringent compliance or reporting requirements for small businesses; - b) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for small businesses; - c) The consolidation or simplification of compliance or reporting requirements for small businesses; - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation; and - e) The exemption of small businesses from all or any part of the requirements contained in the regulation.
-This proposed rulemaking is not expected to have any effect on the three small businesses subject to this regulation since they must already comply with the existing federal regulations this regulation proposes to implement.

 According to the Small Business Size Regulations under 13 CFR Part 121, for NAICS Code 212112 (bituminous coal underground mining) a small business is one that employs fewer than 500 persons.
 Three of the nine underground bituminous coal mining companies currently operating in Pennsylvania employ fewer than 500 persons.
+This proposed rulemaking is not expected to have any effect on the three small businesses subject to this regulation since they must already comply with the existing federal regulations regarding proximity detection systems.

-- a) Less stringent compliance and reporting requirements were not considered because this rulemaking proposes to implement existing federal regulations with which the small business subject to this regulation must already comply. - b) Less stringent schedules or deadlines for compliance or reporting requirements were not considered because this rulemaking proposes to implement existing federal regulations with which the small business subject to this regulation must already comply. - c) The consolidation or simplification of compliance or reporting requirements for small business was not considered because this rulemaking proposes to implement existing federal regulations with which the small business subject to this regulation must already comply. - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation was not considered because this rulemaking proposes to implement existing federal regulations with which the small business subject to this regulation must already comply. - e) The exemption of small businesses from all or any part of the requirements contained in the regulation was not considered because this rulemaking proposes to implement existing federal regulations with which the small business subject to this regulation must already comply.
+- a) Less stringent compliance and reporting requirements were not considered because this rulemaking implements existing federal regulations with which the small businesses must already comply. - b) Less stringent schedules or deadlines for compliance or reporting requirements were not considered because this rulemaking implements existing federal regulations with which the small businesses must already comply. - c) The consolidation or simplification of compliance or reporting requirements for small business was not considered because this rulemaking implements existing federal regulations with which the small businesses must already comply. - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation was not considered because this rulemaking implements existing federal regulations with which the small businesses must already comply. - e) The exemption of small businesses from all or any part of the requirements contained in the regulation was not considered because this rulemaking implements existing federal regulations with which the small businesses must already comply.